elephantscale/HI-labs/hadoop-dev/pig-udf/README.txt

 Pig UDF lab
-project dir : pig-
+project dir : pig-udf

-In this lab we are going to create a UDF (User defined function) to truncate a domain name to just its name; e.g. www.facebook.com -> facebook.
+In this lab we are going to create a UDF (User defined function) to extract the 'month' from millisecond timestamp.

-STEP 1) View the compile.sh in the directory, and fix the location of your pig install.  e.g., /usr/lib/pig

-STEP 2) View the ShortDomainName.java file.
-Notice that the signature of the UDF.

-STEP 3) Complete the lab exercise by shortening the domain name.

-STEP 4) Compile and create a jar by using the included compile.sh.
-If there are problems, correct them and compile again.

-STEP 5) View the pig-udf.pig Make sure the paths to sample input and myudf.jar are correct.
+== STEP 1)
+View the file : src/hi/udf/MonthFromMilliSeconds.java

+== STEP 2)
+compile the code :  ../compile2.sh
+This will create a jar file a.jar

+== STEP 3)
+edit the pig script udf.pig.
+update the TODO items
+Notice how the UDF is registered and used.

+== STEP 4)
-Step 6) run the script
+run the script
-$ pig pig-udf.pig
+    $ pig udf.pig

-STEP 6) Check the output
+== STEP 5)
+validate the output.
+If it looks correct, run this on complete set of data